Energy Transfer to buy Williams for $33 billion after long quest

-Pipeline giant Energy Transfer Equity LP (ETE.N) will buy rival Williams Cos Inc (WMB.N) in a deal valued around $33 billion, nearly a third less than the same offer Williams had rejected in June for being too small.
+Pipeline giant Energy Transfer Equity LP (ETE.N) will buy rival Williams Cos Inc (WMB.N) in a deal valued around $33 billion (21.75 billion pounds), nearly a third less than the same offer Williams had rejected in June for being too small.

 The takeover ends a pursuit stretching back to January and marks the first major buyout of a midstream company since oil prices crashed.
 It will create one of the world's largest energy infrastructure companies, alongside Kinder Morgan Inc. and Enterprise Products Partners (EPD.N).